jksprattler/jennas-runbooks/Azure/azure-tf-ad-rbac.md

 export ARM_SUBSCRIPTION_ID=$(az account show --query id | xargs) export ARM_ACCESS_KEY="<insert storage account access key used for backend state configs>"
 ```
-2. Create an Azure Service Principal (SPN) with the RBAC role of owner so it has privileges to both manage all resources and assign roles to other users.
-This identity will be used for provisioning the terraform confgiuration using the GH Actions automation workflows:
+2. Create an Azure SPN assigning the RBAC role of owner at the subscription level so it has privileges to both manage all resources and assign RBAC roles to other users.
+This identity will be used for provisioning the terraform confgiuration using the GH Actions workflows:
 ```script
 az ad sp create-for-rbac --name "gh-actions-runbooks-ad" --role owner \
                          --scopes /subscriptions/{subscription-id} \